United Shore’s Laura Lawson helped develop the company’s Pay-it-Forward program.

 Our people are our greatest asset.
 It’s been great to see how everyone is rallying around this, saying: “Check out this charity,” or “I’ve been volunteering for this charity”—and you start understanding your people better.
 I love finding out what people are passionate about and what fires them up outside of these walls.

-Click here to read more about building meaningful CSR programs.
+Click the link below to read more about building CSR programs.